SuhanaShaik671/prac_demo/README.md

 # prac_demo
-My first github demo .
+My first github demo.Iam performing some commands in it like how to use github properly.